 - 2 cups heavy whipping cream

-- Melt the butter and add all of the ingredients to the blender.
-Blend until smooth.
-Note: Allow butter to cool slightly before adding it to the blender with the rest of the ingredients.
+- Melt the butter and allow it to cool slightly before adding it to the blender.
+Add all of the ingredients to the blender